Collaborative Workshop 3 (Production)

 S3.

-Identify and apply basic elements of project management in cultural production
+Identify and apply basic elements of project management in a collaborative environment.

 S4.

-Reflect on project-in-progress work and provide appropriate critical response to peers
+Reflect on project-in-progress work and provide appropriate critical responses to peers.

 S5.